How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 Frequently Asked Questions

-What is wet-on-wet technique in rainy day watercolor painting?
+What is wet-on-wet technique in watercolor painting?

 Can I practice wet-on-wet without painting a full scene?

-Is wet-on-wet watercolor suitable for complete beginners?
+Is wet-on-wet suitable for complete beginners?

 How do you create a watercolor rain effect?